 Will Broome, CEO of retail tech company Ubamarket, discusses the impact of panic buying and stockpiling on Britain’s grocers and supermarkets.

-The British Retail Consortium (BRC) released an open letter on Sunday asking that customers to be considerate when shopping, following surges of panic buying across the country which, if continued, may lead to significant shortages of essential goods in major supermarkets and smaller retailers alike.
+The British Retail Consortium (BRC) released an open letter on Sunday asking that customers be considerate when shopping, following surges of panic buying across the country, which, if continued, may lead to significant shortages of essential goods in major supermarkets and smaller retailers alike.

 The open letter, signed by the likes of Sainsbury’s, Lidl, Tesco, Aldi, Waitrose, M&S, Asda, Iceland, Morrisons and Costcutter, assured the public that “there is enough for everybody”.

 But it also warned that the stockpiling which has characterised recent weeks of consumer behaviour is not sustainable.

 Ostensibly, this increase in retail activity has boosted supermarkets’ sales in the short term, especially given the reduced footfall in February following a series of storms.

 But, if such spikes in consumer demand continue, many of the UK’s grocers will be left without stock, resulting in long-term losses for retailers and dissatisfaction for consumers.